Working exclusively with DC Comics for the last decade, Jonathan Matthew’s sculptures and action figures are much loved by fans

 I’ll resist the urge to refer to myself in the third person here… I’m a guy who sculpts action figures and collectible statues for the comics industry.
-I’ve been working exclusively with DC Comics for the last decade, but have previously done work for other companies like Diamond, Graphitti and a few others small enough that most wouldn’t recognize.
+I’ve been working exclusively with DC Comics for the last decade, but have previously done work for other companies like Diamond, Graphitti, and a few others small enough that most wouldn’t recognize.
 I’m a freelance artist for all practical purposes and enjoy art in most of its forms.
 I like to draw and paint as well as sculpt.

 I’m a father of twin girls and husband to an artist wife.
 I work out of my home in Louisville, Kentucky.

 I’ve always enjoyed sculpting actually.
 I used to spend as many hours with modeling clay as with pencils as a kid.
 When it came time to pick a college, Illustration just seemed the most likely way for me to earn a living in art.
-I kept up with my sculpture work while refining my 2D skills and would sometimes do three dimensional illustrations for class projects… that is, I would sculpt/build a set and characters then photograph it and turn in the print as my assignment.
+I kept up with my sculpture work while refining my 2D skills and would sometimes do three-dimensional illustrations for class projects… that is, I would sculpt/build a set and characters then photograph it and turn in the print as my assignment.

 I had a class in college that delved into some of the exact things I do for my job as a comics sculptor.
-In the class we did life size foam and latex creatures, experimented with various sculpting materials, and learned to reproduce sculptures using silicone and resin.
+In the class, we did life-size foam and latex creatures experimented with various sculpting materials and learned to reproduce sculptures using silicone and resin.

 3. How do you begin a new project?

 At the beginning of each project I do, I have a conversation with my Art Director.
 He or she will first show me the project to ensure it’s something I’m interested in.
 Once we agree on the project and price, I’ll be sent a packet of reference for the project I’m to produce.
 Most of the work I do is representative of artwork that appears in comic books, so my reference is typically a collection of various comic panels that show my subject character from all angles.
-Sometimes, the comic artist who’s style I’m emulating will do a drawing specifically for the project.
+Sometimes, the comic artist whose style I’m emulating will do a drawing specifically for the project.
 After I’ve compiled all the reference I’ll need, I start carving wax.